-Email finders are an awesome way to get more people opening your emails.
-If you’re on a mission to win more sales deals and you’re reaching to people over outbound email, deliverability is vital to your success.
-An email finder can help with that.
+Email finders are an awesome way to get more people to open your emails.
+If you’re on a mission to win more sales deals and you’re emailing prospects, deliverability is vital to your success.
+Email finders & email verifications can help avoid bounces.

 Without the correct email addresses of your prospects, your deliverability will go down, you’ll get bounces, and it may even result in your domain being penalized or being marked as spam.